-Photo of Megan Wolf
+Photo of Megan L. Wolf

 Megan Louise Wolf is a partner in the firm's Washington, D.C. office.
 Megan's practice focuses on antitrust counseling, mergers and acquisitions, and criminal and civil antitrust investigations.
 Named as a “Rising Star” by Legal 500 and The Deal, Megan counsels and represents clients in a wide range of transactional antitrust matters, including mergers and acquisitions, joint ventures, competitor collaborations, and issues related to compliance with the Hart-Scott-Rodino Antitrust Improvements Act.
 Megan represents corporate clients and individual executives in criminal antitrust investigations, including those into procurement fraud, hiring practices, financial services, generic pharmaceuticals, and numerous other industries.